mgpeters/memory-game-udacity/fend-project-memory-game-master/README.md

 ## Instructions

-This is my memory game project for the Udacity FEND, which uses vanilla Javascript, CSS, and (of course) HTML to create a classic memory cards game.
+This is my memory game project for the Udacity FEND, which uses vanilla Javascript, CSS, and (of course) HTML to create a classic memory game.

 Please clone and Open - "index.html" in your favorite browser.